Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: Summary

-Let's anticipate that the successful and impressive performance of {\bf ALL} the statistical tests we have applied to the sequence $\{\mathcal{S}_n\}$ leads indeed to the conclusion that this sequence behaves indeed as a perfect random number generator, with a probability\footnote{Having enough computer memory, one can increase systematically the confidence of our tests to $99.9\%$ simply enlarging the size of the sampling of our analysis.
-As a matter of fact we have done for some of our tests but not for all.} of $99\%$.
-Moreover, these successful outputs imply that the restricted Mertens function $\hat M(n)$, computed in terms of block variables (see Section \ref{intervalsss}), has a perfect normal law distribution, as indeed shown in Figure \ref{gaussianmertens}.
-We have carried out a huge number of tests in an interval of values of the sequence $\{\mathcal{S}_n\}$ as large as\footnote{For the meaning of $x$ see Figure \ref{scalingfiguresf}.}
+Let's anticipate that the successful and impressive performance of {\bf ALL} the statistical tests we have applied to the sequence $\{\mathcal{S}_n\}$ leads indeed to the conclusion that this sequence behaves indeed as a perfect random number generator, with a confidence level \footnote{With enough computer memory, one can increase systematically the confidence level of our tests to $99.9\%$ by simply enlarging the size of the sampling of our analysis.
+As a matter of fact we have done so for some of our tests, but not for all.} of $99\%$.
+We have carried out a huge number of tests in an interval of values of the sequence $\{\mathcal{S}_n\}$ as large as

-We have focused our attention on block variables placed at $x > 10^6$ for avoiding possible atypical behavior of the restricted Mertens function for small $x$.
-As explained in more detail below, the study was mostly done analyzing block variables made of $160.000.000$ values and, for all the blocks we have analyzed, we have always observed similar results, {\em independently} of the initial point of the block variables.
+although we have mostly focused our attention on sequences with $n > 10^6$ for avoiding possible atypical behavior of the restricted Mertens function for small values of the index $n$.
+As explained in more detail below, the study was mostly done by analyzing blocks made of $160.000.000$ values and, for all the blocks we have analyzed, we have always observed similar results, {\em independently} of the initial value of the blocks.
 In other words, the random nature of the restricted M\"{o}bius coefficients $\hat\mu(n)$ appears to be a translation invariant feature of their sequence.
-To the best of our knowledge it is the first time that the random nature of the restricted M\"{o}bius coefficients has been tested so thoroughly and extensively.
-The statistical tests we used are mainly those suggested by Donald Knuth in the volume 2 of his {\em The Art of Computer Programming} \cite{Knuth}, those listed in the report of the National Institute of Standards and Technology (NIST) \cite{Nist} or those coming from the battery tests Diehard developed by George Marsaglia \cite{Marsaglia}, together with others which come from other sources.
+To the best of our knowledge this is the first time that the random nature of the restricted M\"{o}bius coefficients has been tested so thoroughly and extensively.
+The statistical tests we used are mainly those suggested by Donald Knuth in Volume 2 of his {\em The Art of Computer Programming} \cite{Knuth}, those listed in the report of the National Institute of Standards and Technology (NIST) \cite{Nist} or those coming from the battery tests Diehard developed by George Marsaglia \cite{Marsaglia}, together with others which come from other sources.
 Before presenting our main findings, it is important to set some notation and some basic facts of probability.
+To this aim, we also warmly invite the reader to consult the NIST report \cite{Nist} for details on the general discussion of these protocols since many considerations which follow, in particular those relative to the P-values and level of significance (see Sect. \ref{PPPPVALUES} below), will become {very} clear upon reading the NIST report.